Carns Cairn

 Carns Cairn is a cairn and National Monument located in County Sligo, Ireland.

 Location

 Carns Cairn is located in Carns Forest between Sligo town and Lough Gill.

 History

 The cairn is believed to date back to c.
-3000 BC, the Neolithic, making it contemporaneous with Queen Maeve's Cairn atop Knocknarea.
+3000 BC, the Neolithic, making it contemporaneous with Miosgán Meadhbha atop Knocknarea.

 Description

 The cairn is a large flat-topped cairn 60 m by 55 m across and 7 m high.